sayaleepote/RadioButton/README.md

 This is an example with a customised UIButton component which would behave like radio button with a button title.

 Note: When adding IBDesignable class, XCode could fail to build it correctly and thus it might not get reflected correctly on Interface Builder.
-Restarting the xcode should help.
+Restarting the XCode should help.

 Demo: